 How much equity should I give away?

-Equity is the claim to ownership in your business.
+Equity is the claim of ownership in your business.
 If you run a sole proprietorship or partnership, this consists of any money you and your partners sink into the business.
-This can also include any invested capital from investors that was given in exchange for ownership.
-In any case, contributors to equity have claim to a portion of your business and are entitled to share in its profits.
+This can also include any invested capital from investors that you gave in exchange for ownership.
+In any case, contributors to equity have a claim to a portion of your business and are entitled to share in its profits.

-Initial invested equity may be all that you need to fund small startups in the short run, but as your business grows, you will inevitably need additional funding to scale your operations.
+Initial investment equity may be all that you need to fund small startups in the short run, but as your business grows, you will inevitably need additional funding to scale your operations.